-Note: Use of Motorcraft Cooling System Stop Leak Pellets, VC-6, darkens the color of Motorcraft Premium Gold Engine Coolant from yellow to golden tan.
+Note: Use of Motorcraft Cooling System Stop Leak Pellets, VC-6, may darken the color of Motorcraft Premium Gold Engine Coolant from yellow to golden tan.

 - Do not add/mix an orange-colored, extended life coolant such as Motorcraft Speciality Orange Engine Coolant, VC-2 (US) or CXC-209 (Canada), meeting Ford specification WSS-M97B44-D with the factory-filled coolant.
 Mixing Motorcraft Speciality Orange Engine Coolant or any orange-colored extended life product with your factory filled coolant can result in degraded corrosion protection. - A large amount of water without engine coolant may be added, in case of emergency, to reach a vehicle service location.
 In this instance, the cooling system must be drained and refilled with a 50/50 mixture of engine coolant and distilled water as soon as possible.
 Water alone (without engine coolant) can cause engine damage from corrosion, overheating or freezing. - Do not use alcohol, methanol, brine or any engine coolants mixed with alcohol or methanol antifreeze (coolant).
 Alcohol and other liquids can cause engine damage from overheating or freezing. - Do not add extra inhibitors or additives to the coolant.
-These can be harmful and compromise the corrosion protection of the engine coolant - Do not mix with recycled coolant unless from a Ford-approved recycling process (see Use of Recycled engine coolant section).
+These can be harmful and compromise the corrosion protection of the engine coolant.